-Unless stated otherwise in the Call for Applications, you can submit your application either in German or English.
+Unless otherwise stated in the call for scholarship applications, you can submit your application either in German or English.
 Please note that application documents that are not in German or English must be translated either into German or English.
-The translations do not have to be certified for the application procedure and you may do the translations yourself.
-In most scholarship programs, translations have to be submitted again in certified form if a scholarship is awarded.
+The translations do not have to be certified for the application procedure, and you may do the translations yourself.
+In most scholarship programmes, translations must be submitted again in certified form if a scholarship is awarded.

-You can find out what language certificates you need when you apply for a scholarship in the “Application procedure” section of the Call for Applications.
+You can find out what language certificates you need when you apply for a scholarship in the “Application procedure” section of the call for scholarship applications.

 - Who makes a decision about my application?
 The selection committee is an independent committee made up of expert US, Canadian, and German If necessary, experts in the respective subject are asked to submit written statements.
 DAAD employees do not vote in the scholarship election procedure.

 - According to which criteria does the selection committee make its decision?The key selection criteria are